Windows Update Error 0x80245006: 8 Ways To Fix It

 If Clean boot doesn’t help, you should consider removing any recently installed applications and check if that solves the problem.

-- When Command Prompt starts, enter sfc /scannow and press Enter to run the command.
+- Enter sfc /scannow and press Enter to run the command.

-- SFC scan will now start.
-This process can take up to 15 minutes, so don’t interrupt it.
+- This process can take up to 15 minutes, so don’t interrupt it.

 - Once the scan is finished, check if the problem still appears.